brian1917/vcodeSlackNotifier/README.md

 ## Executables
 Executables for Windows, Mac, and Linux will be available in the releases section of the repository (https://github.com/brian1917/vcodeSlackNotifier/releases)

+## Running the utility
+The utility takes one argument - the location of the JSON config file.
+Run the utility as a command line action at the end of the build (after Veracode completed):
+`vCodeSlackNotifer appconfig.json`

 ## Third-party Packages
 github.com/brian1917/vcodeapi (https://godoc.org/github.com/brian1917/vcodeapi)

-## Argument
-The utility takes one argument - the location of the JSON config file.
-Run the utility as a command line action at the end of the build (after Veracode completed):

-`vCodeSlackNotifer /folder1/appconfig.json`

 ## Configuration File
 A sample config file is shown below.
 The 5 parameters below are require to be present.